 While Adderall vs Vyvanse is both highly effective in reducing ADHD symptoms, both have a potential for abuse.
 You can become addicted to Vyvanse and Adderall even if you are taking your prescription exactly as prescribed.
-Whether you become addicted to Vyvanse vs Adderall, a Vyvanse addiction treatment center in Portland Oregon is almost always needed in order to ensure you fully recover.
+Whether you become addicted to Vyvanse vs Adderall, an Adderall addiction treatment center in Portland Oregon is usually needed in order to ensure you fully recover.

 What is ADHD?